|

 financial statement.
 The Audit Committee of the Board periodically reviews the internal

 control systems with the management, and Statutory Auditors.
+Further, M/s.
+JD Pawar &

-appointed as Internal Auditor of the Company.
+Associates, Chartered Accountants, FRN: 141721W was appointed as Internal Auditor of the

 Employees' Stock Option Plan